 We record trade accounts receivable at billed amounts, less an allowance for doubtful accounts.
 This allowance is established to estimate the risk of loss associated with our trade receivables which may arise due to the inability of our customers to pay or due to changes in circumstances.
 The allowance is maintained at a level that we consider appropriate based on factors that affect collectability, including: (a) historical trends of write-offs, recoveries and credit losses; (b) the credit quality of our customers; and (c) projected economic and market conditions.
 Different assumptions or changes in economic circumstances could result in changes to the allowance.
-Our historical bad debt expense has approximated 0.1% of sales for the years ended October 31, 2017, 2016 and 2015.
-If bad debt expense increased by 1% of net sales, the impact on operating results for these years would have been a decrease in net income of \$6.4 million, an increase in net loss of \$3.1 million, and a decrease in net income of \$4.4 million, respectively.
+Our historical bad debt expense has approximated 0.1% of sales for the years ended October 31, 2018, 2017 and 2016.
+If bad debt expense increased by 1% of net sales, the impact on operating results would have been a decrease in net income of \$9.2 million and \$6.4 million for the years ended October 31, 2018 and 2017, respectively, and an increase in net loss of \$3.1 million for the year ended October 31, 2016.

-Business Combinations - Contingencies We apply the acquisition method of accounting for business combinations in accordance with U.S. GAAP, which requires us to make use of estimates and judgments to allocate the purchase price paid for acquisitions to the fair value of the net assets and liabilities acquired.
+Business Combinations - Contingencies

+We apply the acquisition method of accounting for business combinations in accordance with U.S. GAAP, which requires us to make use of estimates and judgments to allocate the purchase price paid for acquisitions to the fair value of the net assets and liabilities acquired.
 We use established valuation techniques and engage reputable valuation specialists to assist us with these valuations.
 However, there is a risk that we may not identify all pre-acquisition contingencies or that our estimates may not reflect the actual results when realized.
 We utilize a reasonable measurement period to record any adjustment related to the opening balance sheet (generally, less than one year).
 After the measurement period, changes to the opening balance sheet can result in the recognition of income or expense as period costs.
 To the extent these items stem from contingencies that existed at the balance sheet date, but are contingent upon the realization of future events, the cost is charged to expense at the time the future event becomes known.
 In November 2016, we settled an earn-out provision related to the HLP acquisition for \$8.5 million.
 We used a probability-weighted estimate to value this liability, discounted using our incremental borrowing rate.
 We recognized the change in this liability as income/expense over time to reflect the time value of money and changes in the probability weighting as to when the former owner would elect a measurement period pay-out.
 If our purchase accounting estimates are not correct, or if we do not recognize contingent assets or liabilities accurately, we may incur losses.